 The project area lies within the geological division known as the West Florida Coast Strip that extends from the mouth of the Ochlockonee River west to the Mississippi River.
 This strip consists primarily of coastal islands and narrow peninsulas along the coast.
-East Bay is an attached embayment to St. Andrews Bay and is a protected shallow embayment generally less than 49 feet (15 meters).
-Though land based construction would be confined to the immediate shoreline, soils at the project site are classified as Arents, 0 to 5 percent slopes.
-The Soil Survey for Bay County identifies the estuarine waters of the project area as "East Bay" and no soils data is provided (USDA, 1984).
-A study at Tyndall Air Force Base indicates that sediments in East Bay range from fine sands to silts (NOAA, 1997).
+St. Andrews Bay is a protected shallow embayment generally less than 49 feet (15 meters) deep.
+The Panama City Marina is classified as Urban Land.
+The Soil Survey for Bay County identifies the estuarine waters of the project area as "St. Andrew Bay" and no soils data is provided (USDA 1984).
+A study at Tyndall Air Force Base indicates that sediments in the St. Andrews Bay range from fine sands to silts (NOAA 1997).